 Awareness and Training

 Various laws and best practices speak of the need to train network users on the latest security best practices.
 Security policies and procedures may be updated to include additional guidance for working remotely and distributed to all remote employees.
-Employers’ checklists of cyber best practices and periodic cybersecurity updates to employees generally advise them of emerging threats and remind them of related best practices.
+Employers’ checklists of cyber best practices and periodic cybersecurity updates to employees generally guide them to think of emerging threats and remind them of related best practices.
 COVID-19 resource pages may also include cybersecurity information.
 If personal devices are used to access company resources, employers may remind employees to: (1) update their device’s operating system and apps; (2) ensure anti-virus software is installed and running on all devices used for remote work; and (3) enable security features for browsers and cloud-based applications and accounts.
 Employees should also be reminded of best practices when connecting to Wi-Fi networks outside of their office, including securing wireless routers at home.

 Employees not accustomed to working remotely are especially vulnerable to email-facilitated cybercrime.
 The most prevalent schemes include phishing designed to trick them into disclosing credentials or other confidential information, as well as business email compromises focused on diverting electronic payments to criminals’ accounts.
 Sophisticated attacks can tailor messages individually to dupe specific employees.
 Governments and cybersecurity experts are reporting a surge in COVID-19-related phishing activity.